Another One Rides the Bus

-"Another One Rides the Bus" is a 1981 parody of Queen's "Another One Bites the Dust" by American comedy musician "Weird Al" Yankovic.
-The song describes a person riding in a crowded public bus.
+"Another One Rides the Bus" is a song by comedy musician "Weird Al" Yankovic.
+It was released in February 1981 and is a parody of Queen's song "Another One Bites the Dust".
+Yankovic's version describes a person riding in a crowded public bus.
 It was recorded live on September 14, 1980, on the Dr. Demento Show, hosted by Barret "Dr. Demento" Hansen.
-Accompanying Yankovic was Jon "Bermuda" Schwartz, who would go on to be the parody artist's long-time drummer.
+Accompanying Yankovic was Jon "Bermuda" Schwartz, who would go on to be the artist's long-time drummer.

-The song became a hit on the Dr. Demento Show as well as an underground success.
+The song became a hit on the Dr. Demento Show as well as establishing underground buzz.
 Hoping to capitalize on the success of the song, Yankovic originally released "Another One Rides the Bus" on an EP of the same name.
-Later, the song was issued as a commercial single by TK Records, which peaked at number 4 on the U.S. Billboard Bubbling Under Hot 100 Singles.
-However, it quickly fell off the chart when TK subsequently closed.
-In 1983, Yankovic re-released the song on his debut album.
-The song has been well received by critics, and Brian May—the guitarist of Queen—has expressed his amusement with Yankovic's parody.
+Later, the song received a wider release, by TK Records, and although it did not crack the Hot 100, it peaked at number 4 on the U.S. Billboard Bubbling Under Hot 100 Singles.
+However, TK Records soon folded and the song fell off the chart as it received no more promotion from the folded label.
+The song was later included on Yankovic's 1983 debut album.
+The song has been well received by critics, and Brian May—the guitarist of Queen—has expressed his amusement with "Another One Rides the Bus".

 Background

 In 1979, while he was still a student at California Polytechnic State University (Cal Poly) in San Luis Obispo, California, Alfred "Weird Al" Yankovic recorded a rough parody of "My Sharona" by The Knack entitled "My Bologna".
 Fortuitous circumstances led to the song being released by Capitol Records on December 25, 1979.
 Although the single managed to sell 10,000 copies a month after its release, Yankovic soon learned that Capitol had no interest in promoting the record or releasing a follow-up single.
 After graduating in 1980 with a Bachelor of Science degree in architecture, Yankovic still had an interest in releasing parody music, and soon turned his attention to "Another One Bites the Dust" by rock band Queen.
 The song had been written by Queen bassist John Deacon and released on their 1980 album The Game.

-According to Yankovic in discussing his 2022 satirical film Weird: The Al Yankovic Story, part of the agreement with Queen to use "Another One Bites the Dust" was that Yankovic was prevented from mentioning or showing Freddie Mercury in his works.
-Yankovic had wanted to include an actor in a cameo role of Mercury in the film, but instead cast David Dastmalchian as Deacon.